samtay/samtay.github.io/_posts/2020-02-16-graphical-models-intro.md

 solving probabilistic inference problems via graph theory.

-This is the first of a series designed to introduce the concept of probabalistic graphical models, motivate their definitions, outline related algorithms, and (time-permitting) show their implementation in Haskell.
+This is the first of a series designed to introduce the concept of probabilistic graphical models, motivate their definitions, outline related algorithms, and (time-permitting) show their implementation in Haskell.

 **Disclaimer**: this *Part 1* introductory post is rooted in the excessively